 Refractive errors can be corrected with eyeglasses, contact lenses, or surgery:

-- Eyeglasses are the simplest and safest way to correct refractive errors.
-Your ophthalmologist can prescribe appropriate lenses to correct your refractive error and give you optimal vision.
+- Eyeglasses are the simplest way to correct refractive errors.
+Your ophthalmologist or optometrist can prescribe appropriate lenses to correct your refractive error and give you optimal vision.

 - Contact Lenses work by becoming the first refractive surface for light rays entering the eye, causing a more precise refraction or focus.
 In many cases, contact lenses provide clearer vision, a wider field of vision, and greater comfort.
 They are a safe and effective option if fitted and used properly.
 It is very important to wash your hands and clean your lenses as instructed in order to reduce the risk of infection.
 If you have certain eye conditions you may not be able to wear contact lenses.

-- Refractive Surgery aims to change the shape of the cornea permanently.
-This change in eye shape restores the focusing power of the eye by allowing the light rays to focus precisely on the retina for improved vision.
+- Refractive Surgery aims to change the focusing power of the eye by allowing the light rays to focus precisely on the retina for improved vision.
 There are many types of refractive surgeries.
-The refractive surgery specialists at Pacific Northwest Eye Associates can help you decide if surgery is an option for you.
+The refractive surgery specialists at Pacific Northwest Eye Associates can help you decide if vision correction surgery is an option for you.